BFSG Compliance and WCAG 2.2 Audits for Your Digital Accessibility

 WCAG 2.2 Accessibility Audits

-Systematic review of your website or online shop against all 78 success criteria of WCAG 2.2 at conformance level AA.
-Combination of automated testing with axe-core and Lighthouse plus manual expert evaluation with assistive technologies.
-Detailed audit report with prioritized recommendations.
+Systematic review against all 78 success criteria of WCAG 2.2 at level AA.
+Automated testing with axe-core and Lighthouse plus manual expert evaluation with assistive technologies.

-Fixing all barriers identified in the audit: missing semantic HTML, insufficient color contrasts, missing ARIA labels, non-keyboard-accessible interaction elements and more.
-We work directly in the source code of your CMS, shop system or custom solution and document every change traceably.
+Fixing all identified barriers: semantic HTML, color contrasts, ARIA labels and keyboard-accessible interaction elements.
+We work directly in the source code of your CMS or shop system.

 Manual testing with NVDA, JAWS and VoiceOver on Windows, macOS and mobile devices.
-We test real usage scenarios: navigation, forms, shopping cart, checkout and information search.
-Only testing with real assistive technologies reveals barriers that automated tools miss.
+We test real scenarios: navigation, forms, shopping cart, checkout and information search.

 Training and Workshops

 Practice-oriented training for developers, designers and content editors.
-Your teams learn to integrate accessibility from the start of the development process rather than retrofitting it expensively.
-From ARIA fundamentals to advanced testing methods.
+Your teams learn to integrate accessibility from the start of the development process.

 Continuous automated monitoring of your website for accessibility issues.
-Regular manual re-audits during content updates and design changes.
-Documentation of conformance for your accessibility statement per BFSG and EN 301 549.
+Regular manual re-audits and documentation for your accessibility statement.

-Analysis of your legal obligations under the BFSG, creation of a prioritized roadmap and definition of measurable goals.
-We help you position accessibility as a strategic advantage: larger audience, better SEO performance and legal compliance in one.
+Analysis of your legal obligations under the BFSG, a prioritized roadmap and measurable goals.
+Accessibility as a strategic advantage: larger audience, better SEO and legal compliance.

 Who Is Specifically Affected by the BFSG?

-The question of whether their own company falls under the BFSG concerns many managing directors and e-commerce managers.
-The short answer: virtually every online shop selling products or services to consumers is affected.
+Virtually every online shop selling products or services to consumers is affected.
 Only micro-enterprises with fewer than ten employees and an annual turnover of no more than two million euros are exempt, and this exemption only applies to certain product categories (Source: BFSG Section 3 Para.
 3).
-Even if your company formally falls under the exemption, we strongly recommend implementing accessibility: according to Aktion Mensch, around 7.8 million severely disabled people live in Germany (Source: Destatis 2023), and over 17 million people in Germany are over 65 (Source: Destatis 2024).
-These people are potential customers you can reach with an accessible website.
+Even if your company formally falls under the exemption, we strongly recommend implementing accessibility: around 7.8 million severely disabled people live in Germany (Source: Destatis 2023), and over 17 million people are over 65 (Source: Destatis 2024).

 Online Shops and E-Commerce